 “The response has been encouraging,” Leslie said.
 “We have new faces and regulars as well.
 People are showing up.
 They want fellowship.
 They want to meet others with similar ideas and passions.”

-Leslie points out that increased involvement is not just happening in Henderson County, but all across the state.
+Leslie points out that increased involvement is not just happening in Henderson County, but across the state.
 “The state Dems have a strategy of year-round involvement,” she said.
 “Our new leaders value learning what people care about, and involvement also makes it easy to transition into finding volunteers and people who want to be active.
-This year, for example, we had a strong 4th of July parade and already have volunteers lined up for the Apple Festival.
+This year, for example, we had a strong 4th of July parade and an amazing Apple Festival.
 Another interesting thing I’ve learned is that Democrats in North Carolina used to have a tradition of ongoing involvement, so this movement is a revival of sorts.”

 Leslie has a bachelor’s degree in liberal arts and has worked as a clinical massage therapist and stress management consultant.
 She considers herself a forever student and is especially interested in kinesiology and outer space.

-Growing up in Chicago, Leslie’s family was active in politics.
+Growing up in Chicago, Leslie had a family that stayed active in politics.
 “I had an uncle who was a judge and an alderman.
 I grew up being involved.
 I enjoy it.”

 She continued to find ways to serve as an adult, volunteering as PTA president for example.
 She first became involved at HCDP by campaigning for Lyndsey Simpson, then became even more involved when her husband, Jay, ran for offices in 2021 and 2022.
 She also served as chair for NC District 11 Democrats from October 2022 through this spring.